CONCEPTUAL AND HISTORICAL ISSUES IN PSYCHOLOGY - 2017/8

 For the essay, write a book review of one of the following five ‘great books’ in psychology.
 Your book review will include (1) a summary of the book’s key arguments (supported by direct quotations), (2) communicate your understanding of the historical context in which the book was written and read (3) communicate your understanding of the conceptual impact of this book on the field - both within its own 'school of thought' and beyond, and (4) critically evaluate the book’s relevance for psychology and 21st century life.

-The examination question will include 5 short answer question and 1 longer essay question from a choice of 5.
+The examination question will include MCQs as well as 1 longer essay question from a choice of 5.

 Here the students can demonstrate their understanding and critical thinking skills based on the acquired knowledge.

 Thus, the summative assessment for this module consists of:

 - An example exam question is provided midway through the course and students are encouraged to hand in an answer.
 Formative feedback is provided on this question to students who respond.